blobotic/notes_public/psychology/1_history_and_approaches.md

 Freud's *The Interpretation of Dreams* (1900) made his reputation
 - mental experiences and entities are a part of nature, so even unconscious actions have meaning

-*Three Essays on the Theory of Sexuality* (1905) alienated him from mainstream psychology but found other arden supporters
+*Three Essays on the Theory of Sexuality* (1905) alienated him from mainstream psychology but found other ardent supporters
 - Vienna Psychoanalytic Society in 1908
 - two best known "defectors":
 - Alfred Adler, a Viennese physician and sociologist